nodejs/node/test/common/README.md

 ([SeCreateSymbolicLinkPrivilege](https://msdn.microsoft.com/en-us/library/windows/desktop/bb530716(v=vs.85).aspx)).
 On non-Windows platforms, this always returns `true`.

-### crashOnUnhandledRejection()
+### disableCrashOnUnhandledRejection()

-Installs a `process.on('unhandledRejection')` handler that crashes the process after a tick.
-This is useful for tests that use Promises and need to make sure no unexpected rejections occur, because currently they result in silent failures.
+Removes the `process.on('unhandledRejection')` handler that crashes the process after a tick.
+The handler is useful for tests that use Promises and need to make sure no unexpected rejections occur, because currently they result in silent failures.
+However, it is useful in some rare cases to disable it, for example if the `unhandledRejection` hook is directly used by the test.

 ### ddCommand(filename, kilobytes)
 * return [&lt;Object>]